yasinhessnawi1/ml-project/README.md

 ---

-## 📄 License
+## License

-This project is not a big deal but its licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is not a big deal but its licensed under the MIT License
 ---

-## 🙏 Acknowledgments
+## Acknowledgments

 - **MM-IMDb Dataset**: [Arevalo et al.](https://arxiv.org/abs/1701.06647)
 - **PyTorch**: Deep learning framework